 Pharmacy staff will document the receipt and dispensing of each study product, and return/destruction of each unused study product.
-Separate accountability records must be maintained for each lot of product, per instructions provided in the MTN-033 Pharmacy Study Product Management Procedures Manual available from the MTN Pharmacist.
+Separate accountability records must be maintained for each sub-lot/lot of product, per instructions provided in the MTN-035 Pharmacy Study Product Management Procedures Manual available from the MTN Pharmacist.

-Study clinic staff will contribute to the documentation of product provision and chain of custody as described in Section 6 (Study Product Considerations for Non-Pharmacy Staff) of this SSP manual.
+Pharmacy staff will also maintain in the study pharmacies a Pharmacy Dispensing Record for each product, per instructions in the MTN-035 Pharmacist Study Product Management Procedures Manual.
+Study clinic staff will contribute to the documentation of product provision and chain of custody as described in Section 6 of this SSP Manual.

-The specifications related to document security and participant confidentiality described in Section 2.3.5 above also apply to records maintained in the study site pharmacy.
+The specifications related to document security and participant confidentiality described in section 2.3.5 above also apply to records maintained in the study pharmacies.
 All records must be stored securely in the pharmacies with access limited to authorized study pharmacy staff only.

-The following essential documents should be maintained in the study site pharmacy:
+The following essential documents should be maintained in study site pharmacies:

-- Current MTN-033 Protocol - Investigator Brochure for dapivirine Gel (0.05%): current version and any subsequent updates - Current FDA Form 1572 - Current list of authorized prescribers and staff authorized to sign Prescriptions, Gel Request Slips (names and signatures) - Pharmacy Establishment Plan (MTN Director of Pharmacy Affairs Approved) - MTN-033 Pharmacy Study Product Management Procedures Manual and applicable SOPs for investigational study product management and product Chain of Custody - MTN-033 product shipping and receipt documentation, product storage temperature logs, and investigational product accountability records - MTN-033 participant-specific records (including study prescriptions and request slips, study product accountability record, records of receipt of participant study product and documentation of unused product returns) - MTN-033 monitoring visit reports - MTN-033 communications with site clinic staff, communications with the MTN Pharmacist, MTN LOC and/or the MTN SDMC or other MTN-033 communications or locally-required administrative, operational, and/or regulatory documentation
+- Current MTN-035 protocol - Current DAIDS loR Form - Current list of authorized prescribers and staff authorized to sign Prescriptions and Study Product Request Slips (names and signatures) - Pharmacy Establishment Plan (MTN Director of Pharmacy Affairs Approved) - MTN-035 Pharmacy Study Product Management Procedures Manual and applicable SOPs for study product management, QA/QC and product Chain of Custody - MTN-035 product shipping and receipt documentation, product storage temperature logs, and product accountability records - MTN-035 participant-specific records (including study prescriptions and request slips, participant-specific dispensing records, records of receipt of participant study product and documentation of unused product returns) - MTN-035 monitoring visit reports - Communications with site clinic staff, the MTN Pharmacist, MTN LOC and/or the MTN SDMC or other MTN-035 communications or locally-required administrative, operational, and/or regulatory documentation